vishalsingh2972/CanIShipEU/README.md

 **CanIShipEU** is a voice-first regulatory research assistant for startup founders.

 Describe what you're building in your own words.
-CanIShipEU turns that description into a structured startup profile, identifies the regulatory questions that actually matter, researches authoritative EU sources, and explains the result in plain language — including an **EU vs US comparison**.
+CanIShipEU turns that description into a structured startup profile, identifies the regulatory questions that actually matter, researches authoritative sources, checks whether it has enough evidence to answer, and explains the result in plain language — including an **EU vs US comparison**.

 > **Your startup idea.
 EU reality.
 One conversation.**

 ---

-## Why CanIShipEU?
+## 💡 Why CanIShipEU?

 Founders don't usually wake up thinking: